Installation

 HNA nc-k8s-plugin installation

-The nc-k8s-plugin relies on two components:
+The nc-k8s-plugin relies on three components:

 • hna-cni: a CNI binary, started by the container runtime at Pod start.
 It is in charge of creating the interfaces inside the Pod, and the custom resources used to notify the operator.